maurosoria/dirsearch/README.md

 ----
 ### Raw request
 dirsearch allows you to import the raw request from a file.
-The content will be something looked like this:
+The content would be something looked like this:

 ```http
 GET /admin HTTP/1.1